PeacePawsPetsitting/.github/profile/README.md

-Hello, we're Adam and Lianne.
-Since 2012, we've been servicing clients around the world.
+Hello, we're Adam and Lianne, international house- and petsitters since 2012.

+Are you planning a getaway, but hesitant about leaving your fur babies?
+If you are worried about the discomfort and cost of pet-boarding, consider having us step in as your housesitters.

-Please visit our website for all the info: https://PeacePawsPetsitting.github.io
+Please visit our website for all our info, availability, and references: https://PeacePawsPetsitting.github.io

-While you take a pause, we'll bring the peace of mind.
+# While you take a pause, we'll bring the peace of mind.

 <!--